mcpurcell01/getting-started-with-dbt-on-snowflake/Vending_Transactions/lab_instructions.md

 Create Scheduled dbt Tasks
 Let's create tasks to regularly run and test our dbt project.

-Click dbt_vending_project in the top right corner of Workspaces.
+Click dbt_vending_machine_project in the top right corner of Workspaces.

 Click Create Schedule from the dropdown.